Vistas del Puerto

 The apartment complex will feature large community spaces, on-site parking, secured pedestrian entry, management and support service offices, bike storage, a bike lounge, edible garden planters, a community room complete with a kitchen, an outdoor courtyard, and on-site laundry.
 It will be developed to meet Green Point Gold environmental standards using energy efficient and sustainable features.
 Apartment amenities will include a full kitchen, heating and air conditioning.
 Apartments reserved for DHS clients will be fully furnished.

 The site is close walking distance to a grocery store, pharmacy, schools, public library, medical clinic, and public transit, including the Metro Blue Line and Long Beach Transit bus stops.
-The site is also in close proximity to Mental Health America’s Homeless Healthcare Center.
+The site is also in close proximity to Mental Health America of Los Angeles’ Integrated Service Center.

 At A Glance